Water tank pressure sensor sitting on pavers

 - component.update: fuel_gauge

-# ---- Take multiple raw readings from tank sensor and average them ----
+# ---- Take multiple raw readings from tank sensor and publish MEDIAN ----

 - lambda: |-

-# Now compute depth and % from the averaged voltage
+# Now compute depth and % from the median voltage

 - component.update: tank_depth_m